 Standard report to support Intrastat submission:

 Intrastat Report (VE01)

+Commodity codes will be maintained within the material settings.

 Financial Statement Version

 exertis will be able to create variety of financial statements for internal and external reporting purpose.
 A financial statement version is a hierarchical structure to which G/L accounts are linked so forming a standardised structure in reporting.
 The SAP FS version allows them to produce financial statements with alternative structures according to country, accounting principles & company codes.
 A comparison report of statements to previous year can also be produced.